nyf-nyf/yandex-maps-mcp/README.md

 ### API Keys
 You'll need two Yandex Maps API keys:

-1. JavaScript and Geocoder API key for geocoding functions
+1. "JavaScript and Geocoder API" key for geocoding functions
 2. Static API key for map rendering

 To generate API keys:
 1. Open https://developer.tech.yandex.ru/ and authorize
-2. Click 'Connect APIs'.
-Choose 'JavaScript and Geocoder API' and fill the form
+2. Click "Connect APIs".
+Choose "JavaScript and Geocoder API" and fill the form
 3. Navigate to API's dashboard page and copy API key there
 4. Repeat from step 2 for Static API.

-Set these as environment variables:
-- `YANDEX_MAPS_API_KEY` - For geocoding operations
-- `YANDEX_MAPS_STATIC_API_KEY` - For static map rendering

 ### Local Run